AriestaAgung/OHNavigationKit/README.md

 - Verify the router is injected once at the root via `.environmentObject(router)`.
 - If the destination owns its VM, use `@StateObject` (not `@ObservedObject`).

-**Back gesture not working or odd pops**
+**Back gesture oddities (legacy)**
-- Don’t nest navigation containers inside destinations.
-Keep one stack at the root.
+- If you intercept back with a custom `backAction`, confirm you still want to allow the swipe gesture.
+The legacy engine respects your `backAction` to block/allow swipe.

 ---